-1 Document: 400.23 Name: Lay Servant Ministries 2021 Historical Report 2 3 Author(s): Peggy Hansen 4 5 Lay Servant Ministries is alive and well in the Northern Illinois Conference!
-How we do our 6 ministry has changed but doing our ministry continues.
-The Conference Committee continued to meet regularly via ZOOM and District Committees continued to meet, plan for lay academies 7 8 and support the certification process.
-9 As the Conference reorganized into five districts, Lay Servant Ministries worked to mirror that 10 structure.
-The movement of churches from one district to another meant that members of 11 district committees, even district directors and deans were shuffled.
-The district committees 12 13 were for the most part able to move on smoothly with one exception where the replacement members of the committee and leaders need to be recruited.
-14 15 The districts have been committed to holding Lay Academies and continue our ministry of education and leadership development.
-Each district has been flexible in their planning while 16 listening to laity within their districts.
-Some of the districts have only offered virtual sessions, 17 18 some have offered a combination of virtual and in-person at different times.
-Some districts 19 hope to be able to hold virtual and in-person simultaneously in the future.
-We have come to 20 realize that virtual offerings are here to stay and meet the needs of some of our laity.
-21 It's important that the process of bringing new members of the laity into lay servant ministries 22 continues as the Basic course is offered.
-Additionally, members of the laity are able to move along their journey because districts continue to offer courses that follow the Certified Lay 23 24 Servant and Certified Lay Speaker curriculum.
-Additional advanced courses are offered to 25 address the areas of individual devotional life, leadership development, and stewardship.
-We 26 are working to offer courses in Spanish so more laity can participate in Lay Academies and 27 become better leaders in their local congregations.
-We're looking forward to new courses being offered so members of our laity can proceed with the continuous learning advocated by John 28 29 Wesley.
-30 2021 was the year for one of our Certified Lay Ministers and three of our Certified Lay Speakers 31 to be recertified.
+2 Name: Lay Servant Ministries 2021 Historical Report

+3 Author(s): Peggy Hansen

+Lay Servant Ministries is alive and well in the Northern Illinois Conference!
+How we do our ministry has changed but doing our ministry continues.
+The Conference Committee continued to meet regularly via ZOOM and District Committees continued to meet, plan for lay academies and support the certification process.

+- 10 As the Conference reorganized into five districts, Lay Servant Ministries worked to mirror that - 11 structure.
+The movement of churches from one district to another meant that members of - district committees, even district directors and deans were shuffled.
+The district committees - were for the most part able to move on smoothly with one exception where the replacement - members of the committee and leaders need to be recruited. - 15 The districts have been committed to holding Lay Academies and continue our ministry of - 16 education and leadership development.
+Each district has been flexible in their planning while - 17 listening to laity within their districts.
+Some of the districts have only offered virtual sessions, - some have offered a combination of virtual and in-person at different times.
+Some districts - 19 hope to be able to hold virtual and in-person simultaneously in the future.
+We have come to - 20 realize that virtual offerings are here to stay and meet the needs of some of our laity. - 21 It's important that the process of bringing new members of the laity into lay servant ministries - 22 continues as the Basic course is offered.
+Additionally, members of the laity are able to move - 23 along their journey because districts continue to offer courses that follow the Certified Lay - 24 Servant and Certified Lay Speaker curriculum.
+Additional advanced courses are offered to - address the areas of individual devotional life, leadership development, and stewardship.
+We - are working to offer courses in Spanish so more laity can participate in Lay Academies and - become better leaders in their local congregations.
+We're looking forward to new courses being - offered so members of our laity can proceed with the continuous learning advocated by John - 29 Wesley. - 30 2021 was the year for one of our Certified Lay Ministers and three of our Certified Lay Speakers - 31 to be recertified.
 We also had an initial certification of one Certified Lay Minister.
-Six Certified 32 Lay Ministers are serving congregations and eleven Certified Lay Ministers are serving in various leadership, congregational care and outreach ministries.
-33 We made plans to offer Informational Sessions regarding Certified Lay Ministers.
-Helping

-We made plans to offer Informational Sessions regarding Certified Lay Ministers.
-Helping members of the laity to know about Certified Lay Ministry is the first step in helping some members of the laity take the next step in their journey to answer God's call to go deeper into their ministry.
+Six Certified - 32 Lay Ministers are serving congregations and eleven Certified Lay Ministers are serving in - various leadership, congregational care and outreach ministries. - We made plans to offer Informational Sessions regarding Certified Lay Ministers.
+Helping - 35 members of the laity to know about Certified Lay Ministry is the first step in helping some - members of the laity take the next step in their journey to answer God's call to go deeper into - 37 their ministry.